wp-plugins/rivva-reactions/readme.txt

 1. Unpack the download-package
 1. Upload the file to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. See the informations on the frontend of your blog
+1. See the informations on the widget Rivva Reactions on Dashboard
-1. Ready
+1. Optional: configure the plugin on the widget-link

 == Screenshots ==